Every Major Leaguer wants to avoid the disabled list, but injuries happen -- and some are far stranger than others.

 2019: Yoenis Céspedes, Mets

 The Mets' star outfielder had his comeback from twin surgeries to remove calcification from both heels derailed by a freak injury suffered on his ranch in Port St. Lucie, Fla.
-Cespedes fractured his right ankle when he suffered a "violent fall" and twisted his ankle in a hole, Mets general manager Brodie Van Wagenen reported to a shocked New York media corps in a Citi Field press conference.
-Van Wagenen noted that Cespedes, a noted horseback rider who once rode into Mets Spring Training with teammate Noah Syndergaard, was not on a horse when this injury occurred.
+Céspedes fractured his right ankle when he suffered a "violent fall" and twisted his ankle in a hole, Mets general manager Brodie Van Wagenen reported to a shocked New York media corps in a Citi Field press conference.
+Months later, the New York Post reported that Céspedes suffered the injury during an interaction with a wild boar.
+Seriously.

 2019: Blake Snell, Rays